kouz75/bolt-extension-user-profiles/README.md

 You can also create public profiles for your users.
 It's pretty useful when your application depends on some records in a resource contenttype.

+---

+**Note:** If you are using Bolt 2.2.x, please use version 1.x of this extension

 ### Installation
 1. Login to your Bolt installation
 2. Go to "View/Install Extensions" (Hover over "Extras" menu item)